aviiciii/tamil-word-frequency/README.md

 5. `post_process.py` : The primary purpose of this script is to generate a new release of outputs.
 It sorts the output based on frequency or any other specified criteria and creates a summary of the processed data.
 This script provides options to customize the sorting order and control the summary generation process.

+6. `json_list.py` : The script is designed to convert the output data from a CSV file to JSON format.
+It provides a convenient way to transform tabular data stored in a CSV file into a structured JSON list of the words ordered by frequency.

 ## Dataset Credits